a-nikolaev/study-in-scarlet/README.md

 **Study in Scarlet** is a simple Unix-friendly toolkit for plagiarism detection.

+Its main program works in two stages:

-The program first uses lexers of the code highlighter [Rouge](https://github.com/rouge-ruby/rouge) to convert each source code file into a sequence of tokens (while removing variable names, comments, and superfluous punctuation):
+First, it calls lexers of the code highlighter [Rouge](https://github.com/rouge-ruby/rouge) to convert each of the supplied source code file into a sequence of tokens (while removing variable names, comments, and superfluous punctuation):

 ![Tokenization example](./img/tokens.png)